fhiso/basic-concepts/basic-concepts.md

     https://terms.fhiso.org/types/pattern

-{.ednote}  An alternative option is to use `xsd:pattern`, which is used as a *property* in [OWL 2](https://www.w3.org/TR/owl2-syntax/).
+{.ednote}  This standard does not use `xsd:pattern`, which is used as a *property* in [OWL 2](https://www.w3.org/TR/owl2-syntax/).
 This poses a difficulty because none of the relevant W3 specifications indicate what the `rdfs:domain` of `xsd:pattern` is supposed to be.
 Possibly it is an `owl:Restriction`, which would be incompatible with this use.
-Using `xsd:pattern` would also require us to use the form of regular expression defined in Appendix G of [XSD Pt2].
+Using `xsd:pattern` would also require us to use precisely the form of regular expression defined in Appendix G of [XSD Pt2].

 A *datatype* with a *pattern* other than `.*` is known as a **structured datatype**, while one with a *pattern* of `.*` is known as an